twilio/twilio-python/docs/usage/queues.rst

 Dequeueing Queue Members
 ------------------------

-To dequeue a specific member from the queue, each :class:`Members` has a :attr:`dequeue` method. :attr:`dequeue` accepts an argument and two optional keyword arguments.
+To dequeue a specific member from the queue, each :class:`Members` has a :meth:`~Members.dequeue` method. :meth:`~Members.dequeue` accepts an argument and two optional keyword arguments.
 The first argument is the url of the twiml document to be executed when the member is dequeued.
 The other two are :attr:`call_sid` and :attr:`method`, their default values are 'Front' and 'GET'

 .. code-block:: python